Advanced Concepts

 ],

-// Select which Events these users can contribute to the history
+// Select which types of Events these users can contribute to the Trail

 "event_arc_display_type_write": [